ros2/rmw_zenoh/docs/design.md

 In ROS 2, services are meant to be used for remote procedure calls that will return fairly quickly.
 `rmw_zenoh_cpp` uses Zenoh queryables to implement ROS 2 services.
 When a client wants to make a request, it uses the rmw API `rmw_send_request`.
+Attached to that request are various other pieces of metadata, like the sequence number of the request and the GUID of the client that sent the request.
+The sequence number is used to correlate this request to the response that comes back later.
 `rmw_zenoh_cpp` then calls the Zenoh `z_get` function to send a query out to the network.

 Assuming there is a service server listening to that queryable, it will receive the request, perform a computation, and return the result.
 The result will then be made available to the client via `rmw_take_response`.

 When a new service client is created, a liveliness token of type `SC` is sent out.

 ### Related RMW APIs